popodidi/duckdoc-jsoner/README.md

 ### definition

-- Endpoint: ONE url with ONE http method, ex. `GET` `http://example.com/api/user`
+- `Endpoint`: ONE url with ONE http method, ex. `GET` `http://example.com/api/user`
-- Task: making ONE request to an Endpoint, containing the information of request and response.
+- `Task`: making ONE request to an Endpoint, containing the information of request and response.

 ### example
 ```js